joelbjervig/domain-adaptation/README.md

     - `nn_classifier.py` __ linear classifier model

 ### Usage shallow CORAL
-1) In `main.py` load weights from pretraining on Cifar-10 dataset to the neural network by setting `load_weights = True` in the `train_cifar10` function
+1) In `main.py` there are boolean vaiables that control which code to be executed load weights from pretraining on Cifar-10 dataset to the neural network by setting `load_weights = True` in the `train_cifar10` function.
+2)
-2) Setting `do_CORAL = True` will align the camera deep features extracted from the last layer of the CNN in `train_cifar10`.
+3) Setting `do_CORAL = True` will align the camera deep features extracted from the last layer of the CNN in `train_cifar10`.
 Train the linear classifier or load weights to the classifier by either setting `load_weights = False` or `load_weights = True` in the `shallow_CORAL` function.
-3) Check the main function to check that the code both functions will be executed
+4) Check the main function to check that the code both functions will be executed.
-4) Set `plotting = True` to plot TSNE plots and a confusion matrix.
+5) Set `plotting = True` to plot TSNE plots and a confusion matrix.

 ## Deep CORAL
 Deep CORAL from "Deep CORAL: Correlation Alignment for Deep Domain Adaptation" by Sun, B. & Saenko, K. ([link](https://arxiv.org/pdf/1607.01719.pdf)) constructs a joint loss function of the CORAL loss and the classification loss such that a convolutional neural net learns a deep, robust representation of the domain adaptation task.